TernaryInc/ternary-onb-permissions/README.md

 ## Azure

-Ternary's public Azure pem file is located in [Azure pem](./azure/ca.pem).
+For your validating convenience, Ternary's public Azure pem file is located in [Azure pem](./azure/ca.pem).

+Use the terraform module in `azure/terraform` to automatically deploy Azure permissions to your Azure environment.
+You only need the client certificate PEM downloaded from your Admin page.

 # License